Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Disordering Time

 For power-law ensembles, the same intuition must be qualified because the effective moments of $P(n)$ may depend on $N$ under the cutoff, and the outcome becomes protocol dependent.
-At fixed absolute $q$, heavy tails lead to vanishing disordering times as $N\to\infty$ because the mean size $\langle n\rangle$ diverges and the independence component dominates the dynamics.
+At fixed absolute $q$, heavy tails lead to vanishing disordering times as $N\to\infty$ because the mean size $\langle n\rangle$ diverges and the field-driven component dominates the dynamics.
 At fixed relative distance $\kappa$ above threshold, $T_{\mathrm{dis}}$ increases with $\alpha$ (see Fig.~\ref{fig:polar_time}).
 In this constant-$\kappa$ comparison, lighter tails (large $\alpha$) imply smaller average group sizes and weaker majority leverage $\mathcal{A}_1(P)$, thereby slowing down the relaxation toward disorder.
+For the same reason, the diffusion approximation tends to perform best for the $n$-uniform and shifted-geometric ensembles, where typical jump sizes remain relatively controlled, and somewhat less accurately for broad power-law ensembles, where occasional large sampled groups produce more strongly non-diffusive increments.